coderefinery/github-without-command-line/_episodes/03-contributing.md

 >
 > - Protecting the `master` branch "forces" all changes to it to be reviewed first.
     **We recommend this for group repositories**.
-    Discuss the advantages of this.
+    Discuss the advantages/disadvantages of this.
 {: .discussion}

 ---